Skip to main content

 Case Closed

-Close the client's file and give instructions for how to handle changes or other factors that affect their citizenship.
+Close the client's file and provide instructions for handling changes that affect their citizenship status.

 Did this answer your question?